How to Overcome Challenges & Barriers to Remote Patient Monitoring

 Overcoming Financial Barriers to RPM

 Understanding what to expect regarding ROI will help your team overcome financial barriers to remote patient monitoring.
 Medicare reimbursement provides a quick return on investment because the billing period for remote patient monitoring CPT codes is 30 days or at the end of the calendar month.
-The exception to this rule is CPT 99453, which can only be billed once after 16 days of monitoring.
-The other four CPT codes are recurring reimbursements.

 What can you expect in terms of ROI?
 The first step for calculating ROI is determining the expected reimbursement amount.
 If you bill each code once every month, yearly revenue can be estimated using the following equation.
-The following numbers are based on 2024 RPM service costs.

 The final step in calculating ROI is subtracting the additional RPM services costs.
 Third-party RPM companies offer many pricing models.
 It depends on how much of the RPM process the healthcare practice wants to take on.